 YOU PAYS YOUR MONEY AND YOU TAKES YOUR CHANCE

-We have seen two divergent views on boundary tree ownership, the Colorado view that it depends on the intent of the property owner, the Illinois view that it is a simple matter of where the tree is growing, and the Connecticut view that both owners can hack at the branches and roots of a boundary tree with abandon.
+Over the past few days, we have seen several divergent views on boundary tree ownership: the Colorado view that ownership depends on the intent of the property owner; the Illinois view that ownership is determined simply by where the tree is growing; and the Connecticut view that both owners can hack at the branches and roots of a boundary tree with abandon.

 Today, a Georgia court adds to the mayhem.
 In its view, a boundary tree is not the common, undivided property of either owner.
-Instead, it is owned in “severalty,” a term only a lawyer could love that means.
-Owner A is exclusive owner of the parts of the tree on her property.
-Owner B is exclusive owner of the parts of the tree on his property.
-In addition (and this is a big addition), each owner is deemed to have granted an “easement of support” to the other, meaning the owner cannot do anything to his or her side of the tree that would kill the other side.
+Instead, it is owned in “severalty,” a term only a lawyer could love.
+“Severalty” means that Owner A is the exclusive owner of the parts of the tree on her property.
+Owner B is the exclusive owner of the parts of the tree on his property, and – in addition (and this is a big “in addition”) – each owner is deemed to have granted an “easement of support” to the other, meaning neither owner can do anything to his or her side of the tree that would kill the other side.

 Just maybe Georgia has something here.
 We would be more amenable if it could be described without employing the term “severalty.”